ihmeuw/vivarium_research/docs/source/models/causes/neonatal/neonatal_sepsis.rst

       - Definition
     * - mr
       - sepsis mortality risk
-      - The probability that a simulant who was born alive dies from sepsis during the neonatal period
+      - The probability that a simulant who was born alive dies from this cause during the neonatal period

 Data Tables